Stop press : We are short-handed so if you think you would like to live here, please read up on this website and if still interested, get in touch.

 Gometra's assets are its islanders and its internationally significant islandscape and biodiversity.
 From Gometra you can see Little Colonsay, Erisgeir, Jura, Colonsay, Islay, Iona, Staffa, Dubh Artach, Maesgeir, Tiree, Bec Bec, Dutchman's Cap, Dioghlum, Skerryvore, Lunga, Fladda, the Carnaburgs, Gunna, Coll, South Uist, Ulva & Mull.
 The Small Isles and Skye are visible from a few hundred yards offshore.
 Red deer, feral goats and otters can be watched here and grey and common seals pup and haul out on the island, its islets and skerries, singing in the evenings.
 Golden and sea eagles scavenge our hills, diminishing quantities of salmon and sea trout pass along both coasts and basking sharks and cetaceans including individually identifiable bottlenose dolphins and harbour porpoise are seen from our shores, while minke and killer whales are sighted further off.
 Gometra, once a territory of the lords of the Isles, lost and regained several times over the centuries, is among various Hebridean islands held today by their myriad spawn, as well as being one of various islands held by the returning progeny of emigrants from the 18th and 19th century Celtic diaspora.

 Having been left to our own devices for many years, we are now notorious for mounting the Save Staffa Archipelago campaign and petition to avert a 2 kilotonne factory salmon farm operated by the Scottish Salmon Company which threatens both our own safety, in forcing us out of the lee of the island into the often foul seas of Loch Tuath to access A&E, schools and other services offshore, and the breath-taking biodiversity and wildness which are all we have to offer residents and visitors.
-Objectors to the Gometra salmon farm have faced dirty tricks, smears, harassment, abuse and intimidation for drawing attention to the scientific evidence for the adverse impacts of salmon farms on biodiversity or of farmed salmon on human health.
-We have been denied a polling station; our representatives are unaccountable and none has any real experience of the island.
+Objectors to the Gometra salmon farm have faced dirty tricks, smears, harassment, abuse and/or intimidation for drawing attention to the scientific evidence for the adverse impacts of salmon farms on biodiversity or of farmed salmon on consumers and their unborn children.
+We have been denied a polling station; our political representatives are unaccountable and none has any real experience of the island.
 No one on Gometra wants the salmon farm, and that should be enough.
 We will fight until it is taken away.

-If you find an animal in difficulty, distress or dead please ring 01688500221 / 07765 951502 or tell someone immediately - time is crucial.
+If you find an animal in difficulty, distress or dead please ring 01688500221 / 07765 951502 / 07899 335486 and/or tell someone immediately - time is crucial.
 Please let us know if you have any suggestions or complaints.
 Thank you!
 Gometra.

-All text and Images © Roc Sandford, Gometra, 2014 unless otherwise stated.
+All text and Images © Roc Sandford, Gometra, 2015 unless otherwise stated.
 Please let us know of any corrections or suggestions.
 To contact us click here.